How to Encourage a Discouraged Employee

 Ways to Determine Why an Employee Is Discouraged

-After you have identified a discouraged employee you have to find out why they are dissatisfied.
+After you have identified a discouraged employee, you have to find out why they are dissatisfied.
 Very often employees are afraid to tell their boss, so you'll need to be persistent or innovative in your approach.
-Sometimes even the employee can't pinpoint why they're discouraged, which makes communication all that much more important.
+Sometimes even the employee can't pinpoint why they're discouraged, which makes communication all that much more critical.

 Here are some steps to take to ensure your team members avoid feeling discouraged: